elimbaum/TrinketPinball/class readme.md

 #### Speaker
 `tone(frequency)` plays a tone at the specified frequency.

+`dualTone(frequency1, frequency2)` plays two tones at the specified frequencies.

 `setSpeakerVolume(percent)` sets the speaker volume (the default is 50 percent).
 Avoid using very high values to prevent damaging the speaker.

 `speakerOff()` turns off the speaker.